 Aziz has an M.S. in Adult Education Program at North Carolina A&T State University and has worked as a teacher in elementary and high school in Saudi Arabia.
 The research topic Aziz is interested in is the impact of technology on self-directed learning in non-formal adult education setting.
-His hope is to develop a theory related to self-directed learning in modern technical practices and to increase technology integration into adults learning in today’s world.
+His hope is to develop a theory related to self-directed learning in modern technical practices and to increase technology integration into adult learning in today’s world.

 Alexis has a B.A. in international politics and Spanish from Penn State and an M.A. in applied linguistics / TESOL certification for higher education from the University of Pittsburgh.
 Prior to arriving at Penn State, she taught English to speakers of other languages (ESOL) in higher education and adult education in West Africa, Europe, and the United States.
 She worked in teacher training and developed curriculum for ESOL in the context of K-12, higher education, and adult education.
 Her area of research is literacy and language education for adults.
 More specifically, Alexis is interested in adult theories of learning, teacher education, and policy analysis within these areas of study.

-Renee has a B.S. in Social Psychology from Park University and a masters in Social Work from Radford University.
+Renee has a B.S. in Social Psychology from Park University and a Masters in Social Work from Radford University.
 Prior to Penn State, Renee worked with adults and children with intellectual disabilities as a Behavioral Consultant and Therapist.
 Currently, she is the Associate Director of the Office of Veterans Programs and Penn State University Park.
 Her research interest is examining the role of narrative, or story, in veterans’ transitions from the military to higher education.

-Third Year Doctoral Students
+Fourth-Year Doctoral Students